OriginalGuru/cloning-your-first-repo/README.md

 > T(K)  c_P(J/mol*K)

-for the temperature in Kelvin, and the heat capacity at constant pressure per unit mass.
+for the temperature in Kelvin, and the heat capacity at constant pressure per mol.
 We should add a line above that stating where the data was taken from.
-In this case it was taken from the National Bureau of Standards and Technology (NIST).
+In this case, it was taken from the National Bureau of Standards and Technology (NIST).
 The specific resource was

 'NIST Chemistry WebBook, SRD 69'